Grain Free Dog Food Linked to Heart Disease

 For some dogs, grain-free dog food may be easier to digest versus the dog food choices with grains.
 Another reason dog food companies started the grain-free marketing trend was to help dogs with weight issues.
-Weight issues can lead to more diseases and even injuries.
+Being overweight can lead to more diseases and even injuries.

 Unfortunately, many grain-free dog foods are made with starch from potatoes, peas, or lentils and they may have a higher fat content.

 Every dog requires a different diet to meet their individual needs.
 Work with your dog’s veterinarian to find the best diet that will work for you and your dog.
 See my list of Recommended Dog Foods that aren’t grain-free below.

 The Truth About Grain-Free Dog Food

 “In July of 2018, the Food and Drug Administration (FDA) announced an investigation of grain-free, dog food diets and a common type of canine heart disease (DCM).” – Cardiac Care for Pets

-If your dog doesn’t have a clinical reason (ex: food allergies, GI issues) for use of a limited ingredient dog food diet, it is suggested to use alternative diets instead.
+If your dog doesn’t have a clinical reason (ex: food allergies, GI issues) to eat a limited ingredient dog food diet, it is suggested to use alternative diets instead.
 The best way you can be sure your dog is getting a well-balanced diet is to research your dog food’s manufacturer.

 Change your dog’s diet to a food that is made by a well-known company that contains quality ingredients: chicken, beef, rice, etc.. (instead of meat “by-products”).